Dr. Sanjay Gupta

 00:00:03

 Welcome to Paging Dr. Gupta.
-This is the place we get to sort out the questions that matter probably the most to you.
-And immediately, you are going to hear a fantastic query from a loyal listener.
-But first, we needed to start out with some well being information that impacts thousands and thousands of individuals on the market.
+This is the place we get to deal with the questions that matter essentially the most to you.
+And at the moment, you are going to hear an ideal query from a loyal listener.
+But first, we wished to start out with some well being information that impacts thousands and thousands of individuals on the market.
 Kyra is again with us.
 Please tee us up.

 Dr. Sanjay Gupta